Participants in the South China Sea

 President, Xi Jinping

-- Foreign Minister, Wang Yi, member of the Political Bureau of the Communist Party of China Central Committee
+- Foreign Minister, Wang Yi, member of the Political Bureau of the Communist Party of China Central Committee, and Chinese Foreign Minister (2025)

 - Chinese Defence Minister, Admiral Dong Jun Source